Fractured Magic: Chapter Fifteen

 “And who are you?”
 Kieran finally asked Roman, scowling and crossing his arms.

-Maebhe elbowed him.
 “Don’t look at him like that!
 He just saved you!”
+Maebhe hissed, elbowing him.

-“Well, like he said, I am awfully good at thieves’ tools,” Roman said, Kieran flushing when he realized Roman had heard.
-Ignoring Kieran’s mumbled apologies, Roman dipped into a swift bow.
+“It’s understandable.
+I am awfully good at thieves’ tools,” Roman said.
+Kieran flushed when he realized Roman had heard, but ignoring Kieran’s mumbled apologies, Roman dipped into a swift bow.
 “Roman Hallisey, at your service.
-I suggest we leave further introductions until we’re off this damned island.
+I’d introduce myself further, but we should leave that for when we’re off this damned island.
 Let’s go, quick.”

-And with that, Roman hurried them back the way they came.
-When they neared the bridge, he said, “Maebhe, get Ivey’s revolver ready.”
+And with that, Roman and Maebhe hurried the group back the way they’d came.
+When they neared the bridge, Roman said, “Maebhe, get Ivey’s revolver ready.”

 “She has a revolver?”
 Kieran asked.
 “She’s never shot a revolver in her life!”

 “Just because I haven’t doesn’t mean I can’t.
-I know the theory,” Maebhe said.
+I know the theory,” Maebhe sniffed.
 “And I’ve fired dad’s hunting rifle.”

 Roman gave her a stern look.
 “Give the gun to your brother.”